Table of Contents

 This webpage is intended to assist residents of South Carolina in understanding the costs associated with elderly long-term care throughout the state.
 Here, one will find the average cost of assisted living facilities, in-home care, and adult day care.
 Programs that offer assistance with long-term care, whether it is in-home, in the community, or in a residential facility, will also be covered.
 Listed on this page are all of the programs available via the state of South Carolina.
 That being said, there are also a number of local, private, and federal programs that provide senior care assistance.
 When exploring options for assistance, it is strongly recommended that one consider all available options.
 To assist one in the search for programs, our Resource Locator Tool, which is free to use, is invaluable.

 Medicaid, a health care program that is jointly funded by the state and the federal government, is for individuals and families who have limited income.
-Via the South Carolina State Medicaid Plan, the elderly and disabled are able to receive nursing home care.
+Via the South Carolina State Medicaid Plan, also called Health Connections in SC, the elderly and disabled are able to receive nursing home care.
 Personal care assistance, although fairly limited, is also made available through the state plan.
 Services and benefits via this program are entitlements, meaning that all eligible applicants are able to receive the assistance / care they require.
 In addition to the state Medicaid program, the state of South Carolina also has two Home and Community Based Services (HCBS) Waivers.
 In contrast to the state plan, these waivers are not entitlement programs.
 This means that the number of people who are able to receive services / benefits via the programs are limited.
+Once participant caps have been met, there will be waitlists.

 1) Community Choices Waiver – This waiver provides a variety of supports and benefits to allow individuals who require a nursing home level of care to remain living in the community, rather than require placement in a nursing home.
 Some services are able to be self-directed, such as personal care assistance, companionship services, and attendant care.
 For more benefits and eligibility requirements, click here.